blackchip-org/zc/doc/types.md

 parse function for a floating point number can parse values such as 6, 6.4, 6e4 but not '6 2/5' which requires a conversion function.

+The special type `Any` represents any value that can appear on the stack.

 Table of contents:

 - [`Angle/DMS`](ops/angle.md)
 - [`Bool`](ops/bool.md)
 - [`Complex`](ops/complex.md)
+- Data
 - [`Date`](ops/time.md)
 - [`DateTime`](ops/time.md)
 - [`Dec`](ops/dec.md)